A guide on how to write Documentation for Plone and for Plone Add-ons

 Writing in second person has the following advantages:

-- Please do not follow PEP8 maximum line length standard.
+Please do not follow PEP8 maximum line length standard.
+Documentation is narrative text and images, not Python code.

-This will greatly improve the editing and maintenance of your documents.
+This will greatly improve the editing and maintenance of your documentation.

 Take this example paragraph: